raspberrypi/documentation/configuration/wireless/access-point-routed.md

 The Raspberry Pi will deliver IP addresses between `192.168.4.2` and `192.168.4.20`, with a lease time of 24 hours, to wireless DHCP clients.
 You should be able to reach the Raspberry Pi under the name `gw.wlan` from wireless clients.

-There are many more options for `dnsmasq`; see the default configuration file or the [online documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) for more details.
+There are many more options for `dnsmasq`; see the default configuration file or the [online documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) for details.

 <a name="ap-config"></a>
 ## Configure the access point software